 Expenditures are recorded when the liability is incurred, except for claims, compensated absences, and interest on long-term debt, which are not recorded until paid.
 Proceeds from issuance of long-term debt are recognized when received and payment of long-term debt principal is reported as an expenditure when paid.

 E. Investments

-The District's investments consist solely of certificates of deposit reported at historical cost, which approximates fair value.
+The District's investments consist of certificates of deposit reported at historical cost, which approximates fair value, and corporate bonds, which are recorded at fair value.

 F. Property Taxes